 - Recording formats: Can the recorder capture audio in different file formats such as WAV and MP3 files?
 This gives versatility to your work flow and allows high quality audio to be added to your footage.

-- Different inputs: Look out for multiple inputs as this will allow you to mix up the microphones you use - from lav mics when presenting to XLR inputs for boom mics and shotgun mics to record ambient sound.
+- Different inputs: Look out for multiple inputs as this will allow you to mix up the microphones you use; from lav mics when presenting to XLR inputs for boom mics and shotgun mics to record ambient sound.

-- Internal memory: Most audio recorders enable users to record sound to a SD or Micro SD card.
+- Internal memory: Most audio recorders enable users to record sound to a SD or MicroSD card (opens in new tab).
 However, some also offer internal storage – useful if you filled up cards or have forgotten them.

 - LCD screen: Does the audio recorder offer an LCD?
 These are useful for not only adjust settings, but also for monitoring sound levels to make sure the audio isn’t too loud/quiet.